ryennewhite/ryennewhite.github.io/_posts/2024-03-23-linux-privilege-escalation.md

 // if target is Red Hat
 $ rpm

-// find writable files and see if they match what you found
+// find writable dirs and see if they match what you found
 $ find / -writable -type d 2>/dev/null

+// or look at writable FILES
+$ find / -writable -type f 2>/dev/null
 ```

 Moving on to drives.
 Drives are usually auto-mounted at boot and it can be easy to forget about unmounted drives that we mat find info in.
 Always look for unmounted drives and the mount permissions.